 I want to travel the world.
 So I do.

 Oh boy!
 I could have spent a hell of a lot longer in Albania.
-The Balkan country is one of the least traveled in Europe.
-Even though it is cheap, people are friendly, and the scenary is beautiful.
+The Balkan country is one of the least traveled in Europe and one of my favorites in Europe.
+Even though it is cheap – people are friendly and the scenary is beautiful.

-Australia will forever hold a special place in my heart.
-It was my first real experience abroad and ignited my wanderlust for the world.
+Australia will forever hold a special place in my heart as it is where I started to travel the world.
+It was my first real experience abroad and was when I realized that I wanted to travel the world.
 This photo was taken when 20 study abroad students from around the world rented 4×4’s and drove the east coast of Australia.

 Cam and I just had to drive on the autobahn when we were in Germany.
 We rented a Mercedes at the ridiculous price of €100 a day and drove into the Bavarian Alps and Austria.
 Only to spend the night in our car because we blew our budget on the rental.